Quick Verdict

 1. CeraVe Foaming Facial Cleanser -- Best Cleanser

 Non-negotiable: acne-prone skin needs a gentle, non-stripping cleanser twice daily.
 CeraVe Foaming uses niacinamide + ceramides to clean without disrupting the skin barrier, which over-stripping with harsh cleansers worsens acne by triggering more oil production.
-Fragrance-free, non-comedogenic, and tested for acne-prone skin.
-This is the cleanser dermatologists recommend most often for oily and breakout-prone skin.
+Fragrance-free, non-comedogenic, and tested for acne-prone skin, this is a strong first cleanser for oily and breakout-prone routines.

 Best for: Oily and combination acne-prone skin.
 Gentle enough for twice-daily use without stripping.